ivanslapnicar/GIAN-Applied-NLA-Course/README.md

 * tutorial assignments start with `T`, and
 * solutions to tutorial assignments start with`S`.

 PDF files for the three modules are also provided.
-The notebooks have been updated and ported to current version of Julia, but the PDF file are from the original course.
+Meanwhile, the notebooks are being updated and ported to the current version of Julia.

 To understand the author's concepts behind the creation of the course, read the [Manifest](src/Manifest.md).